 In the context of interviews this would mean:

-Prior to your arrival at two of the three interview stations, you will be provided with details of a hypothetical clinical or ethical scenario which has arisen.
+Prior to your arrival in the interview room, you will be provided with details of a hypothetical clinical scenario which has arisen.
 This will take the form of a relatively brief piece of text (commonly three/four sentences).

 The standard time for scenario consideration is five minutes; therefore the time would be adjusted to six minutes 15 seconds.